 That may sound like odd advice but any bookmaker offering odds on correct scores will also

 offer odds on the first goalscorer.
-The prices for 0-0
+The prices for 0-0 and no goalscorer will

 invariably be the same yet their probabilities are not.